Well done, good and faithful servant | A Family Lesson on Talents

 Finally, feel free to do the lesson and the talent show on separate nights, or shorten the lesson and make it a brief introduction to the talent show.
 Enjoy a fun night with your family, and don’t forget to take video!

-We've included two versions of both the Talent Show Poster and the Talent Show Program below—
+We've included two versions of both the Talent Show Poster and the Talent Show Program in our download—

 one, a PDF that can be typed on upon download; and another, a JPG version that can be used in photo editing programs,